EFS-OpenSource/Thetis/README.md

 Thetis expects two Pandas data frames to run an evaluation:

-* *Annotations*: `pd.DataFrame` with ground-truth information about the data set.
-The column `target` is required, holding the ground-truth target information.
+* *Annotations*: `pd.DataFrame` with ground truth information about the data set.
+The column `target` is required, holding the ground truth target information.
 Furthermore, columns for sensitive attributes are expected that have been configured for the AI Fairness evaluation.
 * *Predictions*: `pd.DataFrame` with the AI predictions for each sample in the data set.
 The columns `labels` and `confidence` are required, holding information about the predicted label and the respective prediction